 Each Glowforge unit is tested on a flat surface at the factory.
-Whenever your Glowforge is moved, the camera may shift slightly.
+Moving your Glowforge may shift its camera slightly.

 To restore factory accuracy, you can use the Camera Recalibrator.
 It prints a grid of markings, takes a picture, then measures its height in multiple locations.
-This data is combined to make your camera more accurate for future prints.
+This data makes your camera more accurate for future prints.

 Measuring Camera Accuracy

-- Clean the cameras by following step 2 and step 9 in the instructions to clean your Glowforge
+- Clean the cameras by following step 2 and step 9 in the instructions to clean your Glowforge.

-- Reboot your Glowforge by turning the power switch on the back off, then on again
+- Reboot your Glowforge by turning the power switch on the back off, then on again.

-- Place a piece of Proofgrade material in your Glowforge
+- Place a piece of Proofgrade material in your Glowforge.

-- Download this precision preview test pattern design
+- Download this precision preview test pattern design.

-- Open the Glowforge App and upload the precision preview test pattern
+- Open the Glowforge App and upload the precision preview test pattern.

-- Place the precision preview test pattern near the top left corner of the bed
+- Place the precision preview test pattern near the top left corner of the bed.

-- Change the print step from Cut to High Quality Score
+- Change the print step from Cut to High Quality Score.

-- Click the gear icon, then click Set Focus
+- Click the gear icon, then click Set Focus.

-- Click the center of the precision preview test pattern
+- Click the center of the precision preview test pattern.

-- Print the precision preview test pattern
+- Print the precision preview test pattern.